angeles-renjo/gasph-v2/memory-bank/activeContext.md

 ## Current Work Focus

-- Implementing UI improvements for the favorite stations section in the home tab.
-- Adding a slider and "View All" button for the favorite stations section.
+- Improving location permission handling for the favorite stations feature.
-- Creating a dedicated screen to display all favorite stations.
+- Ensuring the Home screen is accessible regardless of location permission status.
 - Optimizing React Query and Zustand implementation for React Native to improve performance and battery usage.
 - Implementing React Native specific features for React Query to ensure optimal performance.
 - Creating focus-aware query hooks to optimize data fetching based on screen focus.